Brilliantcrank/airbag-industries/content/longboard/i-m-not-yet-ready-to-abandon-the-possibility-of-america..md

 title = "Obama on writing."

 +++
-An adapted and updated excerpt from former President Barack Obama’s new memoir, [A Promised Land](https://www.amazon.com/Promised-Land-Barack-Obama/dp/1524763160) published by _The Atlantic_.
-Which includes this thought from Obama about writing while he drafted his presidential memoirs:
+From an adapted excerpt of President Barack Obama’s new memoir, [A Promised Land](https://www.amazon.com/Promised-Land-Barack-Obama/dp/1524763160) published by _The Atlantic_ comes this thought from Obama about writing while he drafted his presidential memoirs:

 > I still like writing things out in longhand, finding that a computer gives even my roughest drafts too smooth a gloss and lends half-baked thoughts the mask of tidiness.